 Many questions have arisen regarding the recently passed Family First Prevention Services Act and how the CEBC is connected to it.
 The CEBC has created the Comparison of the CEBC Scientific Rating Criteria with the FFPSA Evidence resource to address questions.

 CEBC Training and Technical Assistance

 The CEBC provides California-based agencies with free individualized support on using the CEBC program registry and implementation materials to best meet their needs.
-Download the new Training and Technical Assistance flyer for more information.
+Services are typically provided via internet or phone.
+Click here to download the Training and Technical Assistance flyer for more information.

 Most Recently Added Topic Areas